Dear reader of ADxS.org, please excuse the disruption.

 In addition to blocking D2 receptors in the limbic system, atypical antipsychotics are also said to stimulate D1 receptors in the PFC, which is why they can be successful as ADHD medication in exceptional cases.62

-In principle, antipsychotics / neuroleptics are unlikely to be very helpful in ADHD from a dopaminergic perspective, as they primarily aim to reduce the dopamine effect, whereas ADHD is characterized by a dopamine deficit.
+In principle, antipsychotics / neuroleptics are unlikely to be helpful in ADHD from a dopaminergic perspective, as they primarily aim to reduce the dopamine effect, whereas ADHD is characterized by a dopamine deficit.
 The benefit in ADHD would rather result from the side effect that occurs as an undesirable side effect in the treatment of psychoses.

 7.2. σ-Adrenergic effect of antipsychotics

-Antipsychotics (D2 antagonists) are nevertheless said to have a positive effect on ADHD in low doses, although they reduce the absorption of dopamine.
-The most common off-label use of antipsychotics (25 %) is for ADHD.64 However, the effect (at low doses) in ADHD is not attributed to the dopaminergic effect, but to the blockade of the σ-adrenergic receptor (antagonism), which positively stimulates the release of dopamine in the nucleus accumbens and dopamine uptake.656667
+Antipsychotics (D2 antagonists) are nevertheless said to have a positive effect on ADHD at low doses, although they reduce the absorption of dopamine.
+The most common off-label use of antipsychotics (25 %) is for ADHD.64 However, the effect (at low doses) in ADHD is not attributed to the dopaminergic effect, but to the blockade of the σ-adrenergic receptor (antagonism), which positively stimulates the release of dopamine in the nucleus accumbens and dopaminergic uptake.656667

 After birth, the density of D1 and D2 receptors in the striatum initially increases.
 The increase in D2 receptors after birth is more pronounced in men than in women.68